Corporate Governance

 Highly Independent Board of Directors

 In order to ensure our independence as an asset management company and to conduct effective corporate governance, we have four out of the seven Directors who are from other organizations than our shareholders.
-The Company invites three Outside Directors with abundant knowledge in domestic and overseas corporate management and financial and economic fields to supervise the status of management execution and conflicts of interest with shareholders from an independent standpoint and give advice to our management team based on their respective experience and expertise.
+The Company invites three Outside Directors with abundant knowledge in domestic and overseas corporate management and human capital management, and in the investment management business fields to supervise the status of management execution and conflicts of interest with shareholders from an independent standpoint and give advice to our management team based on their respective experience and expertise.
 In addition, in order to verify whether the functions expected of the Board of Directors are properly performed and to improve them, the effectiveness of the Board of Directors is evaluated every fiscal year through a questionnaire survey of Directors and Audit & Supervisory Board members.

 Outside Directors